Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 Gas pain is unlike pain from major complications.
 Major complications such as perforation cause intolerable and are associated with severe tenderness all over your abdomen.

 - Before the procedure, ask your doctor to use Carbon dioxide gas(if available) instead of normal air.
 It is absorbed rapidly into the blood and causes less distension.

 - Immediately after colonoscopy, roll out from the left lateral to the right lateral position.
 This allows easier passage of gas to the outside.

-- Early walking and moving after colonoscopy also helps.
+- Early walking and moving after a colonoscopy also help.

-- Avoid Excess gas-producing high fiber foods and legumes such as vegetables, beans, popcorn, nuts. (eat smaller amounts for the next few days, no need to cut them completely.
+- Avoid Excess gas-producing high-fiber foods and legumes such as vegetables, beans, popcorn, and nuts. (eat smaller amounts for the next few days; without cutting them completely.

 - If the gas and bloating continue for more than a day, it is better to get an OTC anti-gas such as Gas-X®.

 A study on 1000 patients concluded that the duration of colonoscopy is associated with post-colonoscopy pain (reference).

 Colonoscopy with procedures such as polyp removal usually takes more time.
 The more time your doctor takes, the more gas distension.
 Also, it is more likely for the colonoscope to cause minor blunt trauma to the colon wall.